codelyfe/SWROTS-MUD-RESTORED-2020/README.md

 Please note you must execute command above within SRC dir.

-## Thanks to these guy for helping me sort out a bug in 1 of the files.
+## Thanks to these guys for helping me sort out a bug in 1 of the files.

 https://stackoverflow.com/questions/54794046/solved-error-lvalue-required-as-left-operand-of-assignment-swrots